 Best (less expensive) makeup remover for eye makeup

-This eye makeup remover is about $10 less expensive than Lancome’s for the same size, and it still comes very highly recommended by makeup artists.
+This eye makeup remover is about $10 less expensive than Lancome’s for the same size (depending where you buy it), and it still comes very highly recommended by makeup artists.
 Shahzada rotates her makeup remover depending on her clients’ skin type, but she tends to use this one the most.
 “It removes everything without irritating the eyes and does not leave a greasy residue,” she says.
 When picking out an eye-makeup remover, she thinks it’s especially important to find one that “doesn’t require any rubbing or pulling — the eye makeup should just slide off.”
 And Biddle agrees that this makeup remover takes everything off easily, especially mascara.
 Plus, “It’s suitable for most skin types, is unscented, and doesn’t sting your eyes like others,” she notes.
 Just keep in mind: While some of the makeup removers on this list can work as a cleanser, not just a remover, that’s not the case here.
 As Biddle stresses, this formula is just the first step and “meant to be used on dry skin before a traditional facial cleanser.”

 Best makeup remover for waterproof makeup

 Lucero loves “anything made by La Roche-Posay,” especially for sensitive skin, and this Respectissime formula is her “go-to and must-have for removing any long-wearing makeup and waterproof mascara.”
 The formula consists of both a water-based cleanser and oils that, when shaken, combine to remove waterproof, long-lasting makeup without having to scrub.
 And it’s also nonirritating, so it won’t bother sensitive eyes or skin.

 Best makeup remover balm